You’ve just found a jar of molasses in the back of your cupboard and are here wondering:

 - How long molasses will last

 Here’s the deal: Your molasses’ shelf life depends on the specific brand, and your best bet is to go by storage periods indicated on the label.
-In terms of storage, almost every brand of molasses keeps well in the pantry.
+Regarding storage, almost every brand of molasses keeps well in the pantry.

 Have My Molasses Gone Bad?